supabase-community/supabase-kt/plugins/CoilIntegration/README.md

 }
 ```

-You will also need a [Ktor Engine](https://ktor.io/docs/http-client-engines.html) for each of your Kotlin targets.
-See the [Supabase documentation](https://supabase.com/docs/reference/kotlin/installing#add-ktor-client-engine-to-each-of-your-kotlin-targets-required) for more information.
+If you don't have a coil-network artifact in your dependencies, you will need to add it.
+See the [Coil documentation](https://coil-kt.github.io/coil/upgrading_to_coil3/#network-images) for more information.

 # Usage